Skip to content

 Pros

 • Full Luxembourg banking licence since 2019 plus six additional jurisdictional authorisations (Liechtenstein FMA, Australia ADI + AFSL, Singapore MAS IPA, Connecticut Department of Banking, UK branch, EU MiCA CASP).
-No PSP on this site holds that combination — typically PSPs hold one or two banking-adjacent licences plus a stack of payments-industry registrations.
+No PSP on this site holds that combination: typically PSPs hold one or two banking-adjacent licences plus a stack of payments-industry registrations.
 Banking Circle is structurally closer to a tier-2 bank than to a PSP.

-• Direct clearing membership in 10+ local schemes covering EUR (SEPA + SEPA Instant), GBP (FPS), SEK (RIX-Instant), DKK (TIPS), CHF (SIC, added June 2025), AUD (NPP, added via ASL January 2025), plus SWIFT for cross-border.
+• Direct clearing membership in 10+ local schemes covering EUR (SEPA + SEPA Instant), GBP (FPS), SEK (RIX-Instant), DKK (TIPS), CHF (SIC, added June 2025), AUD (NPP, added via ASL August 2025), plus SWIFT for cross-border.
 Most fintech banks pay correspondent banks for access to these rails; Banking Circle resells direct access.
 That structural cost advantage is why Stripe, Paysafe and Nuvei chose it.

 • Documented financial scale: 750+ FI clients, €1.5T+ annual payment flows, ~$400M revenue, ~$80M EBITDA, 32% headcount growth in 2025.
 Not a startup.
-Has survived being put up for sale in 2024-2025 without losing major clients during the process.
+It has survived being put up for sale in 2024-2025 without losing major clients during the process.

 Cons